wehs7661/ensemble_md/docs/simulations.rst

       Whether a verbse log is wanted.
   - :code:`n_ckpt`: (Optional, Default: 100)
       The frequency for checkpointing in the number of iterations.
+  - :code:`rm_cpt`: (Optional, Default: :code:`True`)
+      Whether the GROMACS checkpoint file (:code:`state.cpt`) from each iteration should be deleted.
+      Normally we don't need CPT files for EEXE simulations (even for extension) so we recommend just deleting the CPT files (which could save a lot of space if you perform a huge number of iterations).
+      If you wish to keep them, specify this parameter as :code:`False`.

 .. _doc_analysis_params: